storacha/specs/w3-provider.md

 Capability MUST be delegated back to the `iss` of the [`provider/get`] request.

 > This allows authorized agent to delegate `provider/get` capability to an agent or another user, which can then complete the loop using [`consumer/add`].
-If capability was delegated back to `with` identifier instead only account or delegate (with `consumer/add` capability) would be able to complete the loop.
+If capability was delegated back to `with` identifier instead, only account or delegate (with `consumer/add` capability) would be able to complete the loop.

 ###### add `with`